jasp-stats/jasp-desktop/Desktop/resources/help/variableslabeleditorhelp.md

 ### **Missing Values**

-When a data cell is empty—whether because a measurement instrument failed or a participant skipped a question—it is treated as a **missing value**.
+When a data cell is empty — whether because a measurement instrument failed or a participant skipped a question — it is treated as a **missing value**.

 * By default, JASP recognizes empty cells as missing data if they contain:
   NaN (not available number), NA, nan, . (period), blank space
-* If your dataset uses a specific numeric code for missing data (such as \-99 or 999), you can add that code to the **Missing Values** list.
+* If your dataset uses a specific numeric code for missing data (such as \-99 or 999), you can add that code to the **Missing Values** list by activating **Use custom values**, entering them next to the +button and clicking the +button.
 JASP will then treat those entries as missing and exclude them from statistical calculations.

 ### **How JASP Imports Data**